haider-sama/haider-sama/README.md

 ## <<
 Hello.
 This is Haider.
-A mechatronics student and a web-developer.
+A mechatronics engineer.
 You have been roaming around lately and have stumbled upon the domain which is known as my github profile.
 Rest here, fellow warrior.
 Make a cup of tea and relax and enjoy the surrounding around you.

 <br />